 The Section provides subspecialty coverage for Rhode Island Hospital, Miriam Hospital, Women & Infants Hospital, and Hasbro Children’s Hospital and interprets examinations from multiple outpatient imaging facilities within Rhode Island.
 The Section provides neuroradiology guidance for multidisciplinary clinical conferences: ENT, biweekly; Neurosurgery grand rounds, weekly; adult epilepsy, monthly; pediatric epilepsy, monthly; pituitary/endocrine, monthly; pediatric neurooncology, monthly; neurology case review, weekly; and adult neurooncology, weekly.

-Our physician staff consists of eight Brown faculty members including nationally- and internationally-recognized leaders in the field who publish their research in peer-reviewed journals, deliver invited lectures at other academic institutions and at specialty meetings, head multi-center clinical imaging trials, and compete for external funding, including from the National Institutes of Health.
+Our physician staff consists of nine Brown faculty members including nationally- and internationally-recognized leaders in the field who publish their research in peer-reviewed journals, deliver invited lectures at other academic institutions and at specialty meetings, head multi-center clinical imaging trials, and compete for external funding, including from the National Institutes of Health.
 We serve as journal reviewers, editorial board members, and in various leadership positions for specialty societies in neuroradiology and magnetic resonance imaging.
 Current areas of active research among our clinical faculty include response assessment of brain tumors with perfusion MRI, application of artificial intelligence to clinical neuroradiology, and impact of MR safety policy on patient compliance and outcomes.

 Our full-time research faculty have special expertise in MRI pulse sequence development and myelin imaging.
 Their research in pediatric brain development, which has received multi-year NIH, private philanthropic and industrial support, emphasizes the impact of nutritional and environmental impact on pediatric brain development.